Douglas Grant

 Practice Profile

-Douglas is a commercial barrister specialising in arbitration, insurance, civil fraud, commodities, shipping and general commercial disputes.
+Douglas is a commercial barrister specialising in arbitration, insurance, commodities, shipping and general commercial disputes.
 He is listed in The Legal 500 2024 as a “rising star” in insurance and reinsurance.

 Douglas’ current and recent work includes:

-• Tyson International Company Ltd v Partner Re Insurance Europe SE [2023] EWHC 3423 (Comm), acting for the successful defendant in obtaining a stay of English proceedings under s.9 of the Arbitration Act 1996 and resisting an anti-arbitration injunction, led by James Brocklebank KC.
+• Tyson International Company Ltd v Partner Re Insurance Europe SE [2023] EWHC 3423 (Comm); [2024] EWCA Civ 363, acting for the successful defendant in obtaining a stay of English proceedings under s.9 of the Arbitration Act 1996 and resisting an appeal to the Court of Appeal, led by James Brocklebank KC.

 • C v D, a Bermuda Form arbitration concerning defective products sold in the US market, led by Gavin Kealey KC and Sushma Ananda.

-• Technip Saudi Arabia Limited v The Mediterranean and Gulf Cooperative Insurance and Reinsurance Company [2023] EWHC 1859 (Comm), acting for the successful defendant in a US$31m claim under a policy of offshore construction all risks insurance, led by James Brocklebank KC.
+• Technip Saudi Arabia v Mediterranean & Gulf Insurance and Reinsurance Co.
+[2023] EWHC 1859 (Comm); [2024] EWCA Civ 481, acting for the successful defendant in a US$31m claim under a policy of offshore construction all risks insurance and resisting an appeal to the Court of Appeal, led by James Brocklebank KC.

 • R (Manchikalapati & Ors) v Financial Services Compensation Scheme[2022] EWHC 2228 (Admin); [2023] EWCA Civ 1006, a judicial review of a decision by the Financial Services Compensation Scheme, led by James Drake KC.